 The College may disclose information from "law enforcement unit records" to anyone - including federal, state, or local law enforcement authorities - without the consent of the parent or eligible student.
 FERPA specifically exempts from the definition of "education records" - and thereby from the privacy restrictions of FERPA - records that a law enforcement unit of a school district or postsecondary institution creates and maintains for a law enforcement purpose.
 A "law enforcement unit" is an individual, office, department, division, or other component of a postsecondary institution that is officially authorized or designated by the institution to: (1) enforce any federal, state, or local law; or (2) maintain the physical security and safety of the school.

-E. Disclosures to the Immigration and Naturalization Service (INS)
+E. Disclosures to the U.S. Immigration and Customs Enforcement (ICE)

-The Immigration and Naturalization Service (INS) requires foreign students attending an educational institution under an F-1 visa to sign the Form I-20.
-The Form I-20 contains a consent provision allowing for the disclosure of information to INS.
-This consent is sufficiently broad to permit an educational institution to release personally identifiable information of a student who has signed a Form I-20 to the INS for the purpose of allowing the INS to determine the student's nonimmigrant status.
-Students that have an M-1 or J-1 visa have signed similar consents and education records on these students may also be disclosed to the INS.
+The U.S. Immigration and Customs Enforcement (ICE) requires foreign students attending an educational institution under an F-1 visa to sign the Form I-20.
+The Form I-20 contains a consent provision allowing for the disclosure of information to ICE.
+This consent is sufficiently broad to permit an educational institution to release personally identifiable information of a student who has signed a Form I-20 to ICE for the purpose of allowing ICE to determine the student's nonimmigrant status.
+Students that have an M-1 or J-1 visa have signed similar consents and education records on these students may also be disclosed to ICE.

 Students are required to give advance notice in writing to the appropriate office to view their education record.
 The College has up to 45 days after they receive the request to comply.
 Opportunities to view this information are limited to the regular office hours and are under the supervision of office staff.
 The file containing the Student Education Record may not be removed from the office.

 Occidental College will disclose information from a student's education records only with the written consent of the student, except: